ODurcain/Hedral/README.md

 7. Begin to utilize the implemented functions below.

 ## Precision:
-1. There are two options.
-An input and output precision.
+1. There are two options, an input and output precision.
 They are independent from each other.
 2. Input any integer into the box, or boxes.
 3. Press the "Set xxx Precision" button.
-4. Your significant figure are now set.
+4. Your significant figures are now set and can be changed again at any time.

 ## Smallest Bounding Box:
 1. Put in an array of points in the following format (copy and paste the cell to see a sample run):